wlw-benjaminbraendli/Server_observer/README.md

 3. A python script which works on the servers, which should be observed.
 This can, but don't have to be, the same server as the webserver.

 On the webserver is a possibility to change the observed server whithout to reload the site.

+The website uses smoothie Charts.
+The javascript-file is included in this project, to reduce the amount of downloads.